MicrosoftDocs/PowerShell-Docs/contributing/FORAMTTING-CODE.md

 - Line continuation in code samples

   Avoid using line continuation characters (\`) in PowerShell code examples.
-  These are a hard to see and can cause problems if there are extra spaces on the end of the line.
+  These are hard to see and can cause problems if there are extra spaces on the end of the line.
   Use PowerShell splatting to reduce line length for cmdlets that have a lot of parameters.
   Take advantage of PowerShell's natural line break opportunities, like after pipe (\|) characters and opening braces, parentheses, and brackets.